Why is password blacklisting so important?

 Password reuse across multiple systems heightens this attack vector.
 A cautionary tale is the 2012 Dropbox breach.
 It came down to one careless employee that had used their LinkedIn password (that suffered from a breach earlier in the year) for their corporate Dropbox account.
 This led to the theft of 60 million user credentials.
 With password reuse, it only takes one compromised password to lead to a company breach.
 This is why it is so important, now more than ever, to block the use of compromised passwords in business systems.

-Regardless of which regulations your organization falls under, blocking dictionary lists can help keep out the most vulnerable passwords – whether these are on a leaked password list, or a list of weak passwords.
-If you are not doing this today, it is time to look into Specops Password Policy, especially if you do not want to join the long list of organizations who have experienced a breach of not just data, but also the trust of their consumers.
-With the Specops Password Blacklist feature, you can now block more than 1 billion leaked passwords including the haveibeenpwned list.
+Blocking dictionary lists can help keep out the most vulnerable passwords – whether these are on a leaked password list, or a list of weak passwords.
+If you are not doing this today, it is time to look into Specops Password Policy, especially if you do not want to join the long list of organizations who have experienced a breach of not just data, but also the trust of their customers.
+With the Specops Password Blacklist feature, you can now block more than 1 billion leaked passwords including the Have I Been Pwned list.

 As long as people reuse their passwords, dictionary attacks will work.
 Password blacklisting is an effective way to shift the burden from users and prevent dictionary attacks.Read More